wokech/python_tutorials/README.md

 # Python Tutorials

 A repo containing various tutorials in Python.
+This is where I practice new concepts I have learned in Python

-Google Colab was used to create the Jupyter Notebooks
+*Google Colab was used to create the Jupyter Notebooks.*